 No options were granted during the year.
-The weighted average remaining life of the share options was 360 days (2017: 569 days) and the weighted average fair value of share options granted was 348 fils (2017: 334 fils).
+In 2018, the weighted average remaining life of the share options was 360 days and the weighted average fair value of share options granted was 348 fils.

 The following table shows the movement in number of share options during the year: